riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 ```

 To measure calculation time, you must call the appropriate calculation method.
 These subroutines give you calculation time for a range, recalculation time for a sheet or all open workbooks, or full calculation time for all open workbooks.

-You should copy all these subroutines and functions into a standard VBA module.
+Copy all these subroutines and functions into a standard VBA module.
 To open the VBA editor, press Alt+F11.
 On the **Insert** menu, select **Module**, and then copy the code into the module.

 ```